Aussie food fight finish augurs more M&A battles

-Macquarie’s (MQG.AX) infrastructure and real assets division has triumphed in a bruising takeover battle.
-After lobbing 19 offers between them, rival private equity bidder Roc Partners has conceded defeat in its quest for Vitalharvest Freehold Trust (VTH.AX).
+MELBOURNE (Reuters Breakingviews) - Macquarie’s infrastructure and real assets division has triumphed in a bruising takeover battle.
+After lobbing 19 offers between them, rival private equity bidder Roc Partners has conceded defeat here in its quest for Vitalharvest Freehold Trust.
 The fight added 33% to the headline price for the owner of berry, citrus and avocado farmland.
 It’s unlikely to be this year’s only over-ripe M&A deal.

 Other battles are still underway.
-These include the A$8.4 billion ($6.5 billion) gamble for casino operator Crown Resorts (CWN.AX) and the A$4 billion chase for Tabcorp’s (TAH.AX) wagering and gaming unit .
+These include the A$8.4 billion ($6.5 billion) gamble for casino operator Crown Resorts and the A$4 billion chase for Tabcorp’s wagering and gaming unit.

 Capital Calls - More concise insights on global finance: